Asad-Reziq/pdsnd_github/README.md

 ### **Credits**
 *This project was completed as part of the Udacity Data Science Nanodegree.
-The dataset used in this project is provided by Motivate, a bike-share system provider.
+The dataset used in this project is provided by Motivate, a bike-share system provider.*
-Special thanks to Udacity and the open-source community for the guidance and resources.*
+*Special thanks to Udacity and the open-source community for the guidance and resources (https://www.udacity.com/).*